The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 \subsection{Core Stabilizers}

 Apart from considering alternative solution concepts, other directions that try to overcome core emptiness have been explored as well.
-For example, we may ask for the minimum subsidy $\alpha$ such that the adjusted game $(N,v')$ with $v'(N)=v(N)+\alpha$ and $v'(S)=v(S)$ for $S\subsetneq N$ has a non-empty core~\cite{BEMMPRRZ18}.
-Recall that the core of a matching game~$(N,v)$ defined on a graph $G=(V,E)$ with some positive edge weighing $w$ is described by all imputations~$x$ with $x_i+x_j\geq w(ij)$ for every $ij\in E$.
+For example, we may ask for the minimum subsidy $\alpha$ such that the adjusted game $(N,v')$ with $v'(N)=v(N)+\alpha$ and $v'(S)=v(S)$ for $S\subsetneq N$ has a non-empty core~\shortcite{BEMMPRRZ18}.
+Recall {from Section~\ref{s-mg}} that the core of a matching game~$(N,v)$ defined on a graph $G=(V,E)$ with some positive edge weighing $w$ is described by all imputations~$x$ with $x_i+x_j\geq w(ij)$ for every $ij\in E$ {\shortcite{DIN99}}.
 Hence, for matching pairs the minimum subsidy can be computed by solving the following linear program:

-Solving this linear program takes polynomial time by using the ellipsoid method as observed by Bir\'o et al.~\cite{BKP12}, who also gave a polynomial-time combinatorial algorithm.
+Solving this linear program takes polynomial time by using the ellipsoid method as observed by \shortciteA{BKP12}, who also gave a combinatorial algorithm\footnote{{We use the notion of a combinatorial algorithm to indicate that it is an algorithm that does not rely on the ellipsoid method.}} {that runs in $O(nm+n^2\log n)$ time}.

-Alternatively, we may want to minimize the total blocking value.
-Bir\'o et al.~\cite{BKP12} showed that that the difference between the minimum total blocking value and the minimum subsidy can be arbitrarily large.
+Alternatively, we may want to minimize the total blocking value. \shortciteA{BKP12} showed that the difference between the minimum total blocking value and the minimum subsidy can be arbitrarily large.
 To solve the problem of finding the minimum total blocking value, they formulated another linear program:

-Solving (BV) takes polynomial time, again using the ellipsoid method, which led to the following question in~\cite{BKP12}:
+Solving (BV) takes polynomial time, again using the ellipsoid method, which led \shortciteA{BKP12} to ask the following question:

 \begin{open} Is it possible to also give a polynomial-time combinatorial algorithm for computing the minimum total blocking value for a matching game with an empty core? \end{open}